How inaction or partial action by social media platforms enables the continuous spread of disinformation

 In June 2020, we published an extensive report showing how a Russian entity called InfoRos, tied to Russian military intelligence (GRU), was using a French-speaking website (ObservateurContinental.fr) and an English-speaking one (oneworld.press) to spread disinformation and polarising narratives in European and US informational ecosystems.

 Our investigation was covered by the French media Next Impact and we shared our findings with Twitter and Facebook, which were the main platforms used by both websites.
 We did not see any actions from either social media platforms until July 2020, when the New York Times and AP wrote articles about how sources inside the US government considered InfoRos as part of the Russian effort to spread disinformation around the COVID-19 pandemic.
-Articles from the US press led to an instant response from Facebook and Twitter: they banned accounts and pages tied to the English-speaking One World and since the end of July 2020, it remains impossible to share links to oneworld.press on both platforms.
-However, despite our investigation, no actions were taken by Twitter and Facebook against the French side of this Russian information operation.
+Articles from the US press led to an instant response from Facebook and Twitter: they banned accounts and pages tied to the English-speaking One World and it remains impossible to share links to oneworld.press on both platforms.
+However, despite our investigation, no actions were taken by Twitter and Facebook against the French side of this Russian information operation. [the Facebook page and Twitter account are both still available on 11/01/2022].
 It has left Observateur Continental with plenty of opportunities to disinform.
 For example, in October 2020, you could find on the Observateur Continental Facebook page a post linking to an article suggesting that the French government might try to take advantage of the pandemic to kill part of the French population, in particular the old people.
 This type of conspiracy theory revolving around a drug called Rivotril was fact-checked multiple times in France.
 In April 2021, InfoRos was put on the US Treasury sanctions list for its ties with the GRU 72nd Main Intelligence Information Center (GRITs).
 We hope that this decision will lead to more transparency from Facebook and Twitter about why they have decided to not implement any measures against the French-speaking asset connected to InfoRos.

 France Libre 24: How the inaction of Facebook allowed an alternative website to become one of the main sources of COVID-19 disinformation in France